sysopmatt/AdminPanel/README.md

 # Broad Roadmap

-1. Allow for user account management with minimal technical effort
+1. Allow for user account management with minimal technical effort, while enforcing strict policies
-2. Impliment secure password manager
+2. Impliment a secure password manager
 3. Provide a custom and scalable IT documentation space that makes sense for our organization
 4.  ?!